 What Are Binaural Beats?

-Auditory beats are used to tune musical instruments like the piano.
-A tuning fork of known frequency is struck while the key to be tuned is played.
+When tuning a piano, a tuning fork of known frequency is struck while the key to be tuned is played.
 If the key is "out of tune", the combined sound of the fork and the key is heard "beating", where the resulting sound seems to pulse in volume.
 The pulsing happens when the two frequencies meet in the air.
 If the sound waves are out of phase they cancel each other's air pressure (difference) and if they are in phase they reinforce the air pressure (sum).

 The frequency of the beating, the result of the air pressure being cyclically reinforced and then reduced, is the exactly the difference of the frequencies of the key and tuning fork.
 When the key is "in tune", no beating is heard because the key and fork have the same frequency and the difference in frequency is therefore zero.